jeronimomayorca/personal-webpage/README.md

 Welcome!

-This repo contains my personal portfolio where I extend some information about myself and projects that I realized.
+This repo contains my personal portfolio where I extend some information about myself and my projects.

-I hope you find that very useful for you!

 Take a look over my page!